mitsuba-renderer/drjit/docs/random.rst

     float value_f    = my_rng.next_float32(); // uniform on the interval [0, 1)
     uint32_t value_u = my_rng.next_uint32();  // uniform integer on [0, 2^32 - 1]

-Specifying an Enoki array type leads to a vectorized random number generator that generates arrays of pseudorandom variates in parallel.
+Specifying an Dr.Jit array type leads to a vectorized random number generator that generates arrays of pseudorandom variates in parallel.

 .. code-block:: cpp